-[intro] We have made some changes recently which will result in any changes you make potentially taking up to 10-15 minutes to show on the front end of your EKM online shop.
-These changes are designed to reduce the stress on our servers by limiting the number of times the cache is cleared.[/intro]
+[intro] We have made some updates recently which will result in any changes you make potentially taking up to 10-15 minutes to display on the front end of your EKM online shop.
+We've implemented this change to ensure that your EKM online shop pages load as quickly as possible (in fact we'd argue that they're the fastest out there!), providing your customers with a fantastic shopping experience.[/intro]

 What is a cache?

 A cache is, in essence, a temporary storage area.
 For example, the files you automatically request by looking at a Web page are stored on your device's hard disk in a cache subdirectory under the directory for your browser.
 When you return to a page you've recently looked at, the browser can get those files from the cache rather than the original server, saving you time and saving the network the burden of additional traffic.